Royar13/auto-coin-trading/README.md

 This command deploys 2 token contracts and the AutoCoinTrader contract.

-Update `AutoCoinTraderAddr` field in `configuration.json` to the deployed contract's address, and optionally add the deployed tokens to the `Tokens` field in the following format (WETH has to be the first token):
+Update the `AutoCoinTraderAddr` field in `configuration.json` to the deployed contract's address, and optionally add the deployed tokens to the `Tokens` field in the following format (WETH has to be the first token):
 ```json
 [
     {